Building a JavaScript "Runtime" for AJAX Navigation and Traditional Page Loads

 const pageHooks = {

-enter: {},
+load: {},

-leave: {}
+unload: {}

 };

-export function onPageEnter(callback) {
+export function onPageLoad(callback, {

 }

-export function onPageLeave(callback) {
+export function onPageUnload(callback) {

-registerPageHook('leave', callback);
+registerPageHook('unload', callback);

 }

-export function pageEnter(url) {
+export function pageLoad(url, isCacheRestore = false) {

 }

-export function pageLeave(url) {
+export function pageUnload(url, fromCache = false) {

 }